DannieLehmann/Latex/Latex.ver.1/docs/dokumentation/cdrom/Readme.txt

 Dette er også en ændring

-In This folder shall there be:
+In This foldeasdasdr shall there be:

 Copies of:
 - Document